 HGTV’s linear channel will shut down just six years after launching.
-Its Freeview slot will be taken over by TLC, which will relaunch with less reality and more comedy.
+Its owner, WBD is making its TLC channel available on Freeview instead, with a new focus on comedy.

 - TLC will be revamped with new shows as it comes to Freeview and Freesat.